 Box UK’s User Experience designers began by analysing the World Vision UK site and each form field on the donation process journey.
 Working closely with World Vision’s Sponsorship, Marketing and Technical teams, wireframes were devised to ensure a clear journey for visitors undertaking the sponsorship process.

 Multiple iterations of user acceptance testing (UAT) ensured the final site would provide an improved user experience.
-As World Vision UK’s site was already powered by our Amaxus Content Management System, implementing these improvements was a simple process, and our team could ensure that any changes integrated with the existing styling and layout.
+As World Vision UK’s site was already powered by our Amaxus Content Management System, carrying out additional bespoke development work to implement these improvements was a simple process, and our team could ensure that any changes integrated with the existing styling and layout.